Do you see a swarm of flies bugging your horse all the time? Well, it’s about time you invest in a fly mask for horses.

 Is it really a surprise that you are seeing Cashel Crusader a second time on this list?

 In addition to the fabric, the mask also provides an unobstructed field of vision.
-The mesh that provides the unobstructed vision is also responsible for protecting sensitive areas like the ears and the eyes.
+Fine mesh that provides the unobstructed vision is also responsible for protecting sensitive areas like horse’s ears and the eyes.